-ear 7 have the opportunity to explore a vast array of music, both inside and outside the classroom.
-We have an exciting Key Stage 3 curriculum, delving into the three main musical disciplines of Composition, Performance, and Listening and Appraising.
+ear 7 can explore a vast array of music, both inside and outside the classroom.
+We have an exciting and new Key Stage 3 curriculum, delving into the three main musical disciplines of Composition, Performance, and Listening and Appraising.
 Once a week, pupils will develop their musicianship in three different projects across the year.
-The Music Department is particularly proud of the innovative Instrumental Programme, through which all pupils study a woodwind instrument - either flute or clarinet - for a term with expert tuition from departmental. and Visiting Music Teachers.
-Further project topics include Keyboard Skills and a Year 7 House Singing Competition!
-Each topic develops an understanding of the building blocks of music and how these are applied through practical tasks, listening and musicianship in a contextual setting.
-The two main teaching rooms are fullyequipped music suites, each with 14 Mac mini computers and MIDI keyboards. providing access to the latest music software, including GarageBand, Logic Pro X and Sibelius; pupils use software packages to prepare well in advance for Key Stage 4.
-The Music Department also boasts a full set of ukuleles, five JamHubs, breakout practice rooms. instruments and African instruments, alongside a number of other exciting 'world' instruments.
-Out of the classroom, our pupils can attend individual instrumental and singing lessons, co-curricular ensembles (which rehearse at lunchtime and after School each day) as well as concerts, trips, recitals and competitions, which take place both in School and at external venues.
-Every pupil in Year 7 is encouraged to participate in the cocurricular musical life of the School through the generous offering of vocal and instrumental ensembles of differing ability, size and discipline that all perform a wide variety of music.
-The Music Department values the multi-faceted talents of all pupils and welcomes them to explore their musicianship throughout their school career, in a range of contexts and experiences.
+Firstly, the Music Department is particularly proud of the innovative Instrumental Programme, through which all pupils study a woodwind instrument - either flute or clarinet - for a term with expert tuition from departmental teachers.
+Further project topics include The Elements of Music and a Year 7 House Singing Competition!
+Each topic develops an understanding of the building blocks of music and how these are applied through practical tasks, composing and listening and musicianship in a contextual setting.
+The two main teaching rooms are fully equipped music suites, each with 14 Mac mini computers and MIDI keyboards, providing access to the latest music software.
+Whilst the curriculum in Year 7 is mostly embedded practically, pupils will also learn the foundations of using Logic Pro X and Sibelius Ultimate on our Mac computers.
+Outside the classroom, pupils can enrol in instrumental and singing lessons, where they are taught individually by accomplished professional musicians.
+All pupils, whatever their musical background, are encouraged to get involved with the extensive co-curricular programme on offer at the School.
+There is a wide variety of vocal and instrumental ensembles catering for all levels of experience and covering many different genres of music from our hugely popular non-auditioned choirs singing hit pop songs, to our chamber music groups tackling challenging classical repertoire.
+The pupils invariably find their experience of co-curricular music both musically and socially rewarding, and they thoroughly enjoy the opportunity to perform throughout the year at School and at external venues.
+Each performance platform is exciting and memorable, and they often prove to be one of the highlights of a pupil's year.